kiranbac/AndroidDemos/README.md

 # SMS Application
-Is developed using all inbuilt features of android no third party libraries are used.
+<br>Is developed using all inbuilt features of android no third party libraries are used.
-Added ex android recycler view library compile 'com.android.support:recyclerview-v7:25.1.0'
+<br>Added extra android recycler view library
+<br> compile 'com.android.support:recyclerview-v7:25.1.0'